What is the Cornea?

 Symptoms of dry eye include redness, burning, grittiness, pain, excess watering or blurred vision.
-Dry eye is often treated with artificial tears, but surgical options are available for individuals with more severe dry eye.
+Dry eye can be treated with artifical tears, Restasis, punctal plugs, LipiFlow or IPL therapies among other treatments.

 When one or more parts of the cornea lose their normal clarity due to cloudy buildup, a condition called corneal dystrophy can occur as a result.
 More than 20 corneal dystrophies exist that affect all parts of the cornea.
 These diseases are often inherited, affecting both eyes, and are not caused by external factors such as injury or diet.
 Most progress gradually over time and some can cause serious visual impairment, while others cause no visual problems.
 Some of the most common corneal dystrophies include: Fuchs’ dystrophy, keratoconus, lattice dystrophy and map-dot-fingerprint dystrophy.
 Treatment options for dystrophies include corneal transplant surgery such as DSEK or PKP, or Intacs® surgery for patients with keratoconus.

 Keratoconus is a progressive eye disease that causes the cornea to become thinner, resulting in deteriorated vision.
 The eye’s cornea is typically spherical; however, keratoconus results in the cornea taking on a cone-like shape.
-While eyeglasses can help individuals see clearly during the early stages of keratoconus, vision will likely become more distorted as the disorder advances, often necessitating surgical treatment.
+While eyeglasses can help individuals see clearly during the early stages of keratoconus, vision will likely become more distorted as the disorder advances, often requiring surgical treatment.
 Intacs® (described below), and other procedures available at our practice have proven very effective at treating keratoconus.
 Our cornea specialists, Dr. Darcy Wolsey and Dr. Zachary Zavodni, also participate in corneal cross-linking clinical studies to treat keratoconus patients.